basetis/docker-utils/README.md

 Then the container is stopped, removed, and a new one is started.

 For convenience, you can just supply `:TAG` and the repo part will be detected from the running container.
+Or, if no image is passed, the same tag will be pulled and used.